MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ## 2. Build an image in Azure Container Registry

-Building the image in the cloud is faster and easier, and doesn't require Docker to be running in your dev environment.
+Building the image in Azure is typically faster and easier than building locally and then pushing the image to a registry.
+Also, building in the cloud doesn't require Docker to be running in your dev environment.

 ### [VS Code](#tab/vscode-aztools-build)

 Step 1.
 In the Docker extension, go to **REGISTRIES** and make sure you are connected to Azure.